‘Teen Mom 2’s Chelsea Houska Is Furious Over Ex’s Failed Drug Test

 “Chelsea is going to enforce the court’s order that Adam’s visits with Aubree be strictly supervised.
 She will not turn a blind eye to his behavior,” they said.

 The Teen Mom 2 bad boy also allegedly owes both Chelsea Houska and Taylor over $10,000 worth of child support combined.
-In February, he was taken to court to settle the deal, and an insider close to Adam revealed that he didn’t pay the bill, even though it was court demanded, because he thought the amount of money that was being ask for was ridiculous.
+In February, he was taken to court to settle the deal, and an insider close to Adam revealed that he didn’t pay the bill, even though it was court demanded, because he thought the amount of money that was being asked for was ridiculous.

 He has also allegedly had two ex-girlfriends file restraining orders against him for violent or bizarre behavior.